 King's College wishes to appoint, with effect from 1 October 2016, one or more Non-Stipendiary Junior Research Fellows.
 Applications are welcome in any area of the Biological or Medical Sciences.
 Candidates must have external funding support for their salary for at least two years from 1 October 2016.
 This includes, but is not restricted to, research appointments from the Royal Society, the British Academy, the various Research Councils of the United Kingdom, the Welcome Trust and the Leverhulme Trust.

 The main function of the Non-Stipendiary Fellowships is to offer researchers who have already secured external funding at Cambridge University the chance to participate in College life and enjoy the benefits of a College Fellowship.

 The external salary can be supplemented by undertaking teaching within the College.
-The additional remuneration obtained in this way would usually lie in the range £2,000 to £4,000 per annum, depending on the amount of teaching undertaken.
+The additional remuneration obtained in this way would usually lie in the range of £2,000 to £4,000 per annum, depending on the amount of teaching undertaken.

 See the method of application.
-The closing date for applications is 9am on 14 May 2014; short-listed candidates must be available for interview on Thursday, 17 July 2014.
+The closing date for applications is 9am on Wednesday 4 May 2016; short-listed candidates must be available for interview on Thursday 14 July 2016.